 Streets shown on current maps: 8 feet wide path – South Rice, Evergreen, Fournace, Newcastle; 6 feet wide path – Maple, Alder, Chimney Rock, Ferris, Anderson/Second, Englewood, Avenue B, Mulberry, Sunburst.
 (This Plan is not part of the sidewalk project currently in progress.)

 See all files and graphics at the bottom of this article.

-After a fractious meeting last Thursday evening the Planning and Zoning Commission voted not to approve the Pathways Plan.
+After a fractious meeting last Thursday evening, July 12, 2018, the Planning and Zoning Commission voted not to approve the Pathways Plan.
 Lack of communication, lack of transparency, vague and illegible plans and vague cost estimates and fear of more crime were just a few of the concerns of Bellaire residents who turned out en masse at the Planning and Zoning Meeting last Thursday evening.
 The Council chamber was full to overflow with many more residents watching from the atrium.
 A list of streets shown on the current maps can be found at the end of this article.

 Resident after resident, many residing on the streets that would carry the pathways, were unaware of the plan until they were notified by neighbors just one day earlier.
 Some are still not back in their homes.
 I counted 37 speakers, with 35 opposed to the plan and 2 in favor.

 There were 40+ emails received which will be included in the minutes of the meeting.
 The video can be viewed here: http://bellairecitytx.iqm2.com/Citizens/SplitView.aspx?Mode=Video&MeetingID=1894&Format=Agenda.
 The minutes are not yet available.